Republic of Independent Guiana: The Republic (1886–1891)

-Supposed Counani's representative in Iberia and Morocco, claimed that on December 12, 1894, a popular levant deposed Eugene Voissien, an influent warlord in Amapá, opening a door for what would happen in the following:
+The supposed Counani representative in Iberia and Morocco, claimed that on 12 December 1894, a popular uprising deposed Eugene Voissien, an influential warlord in Amapá, opening a door for what would happen.

 In May 1895, Trajano Bentes, a pro-France former Brazilian slave and a leader of Carsewenne, was arrested by a Brazilian militia led by General Francisco Xavier da Veiga Cabral — who had declared an autonomous state under a triumvirate, allegedly protected by Brazil — which took him to be tried in the town of Mapá, predominantly Brazilian.
 In response, Camille Charvein, Governor of French Guiana, sent troops to the region to defend French territorial integrity—without the authorization of France's Foreign Affairs or Colonies Ministries.
 Trajano was freed, but a violent skirmish followed: the French captain along with six soldiers were killed, forcing the detachment to retreat.
 Around thirty Brazilian soldiers and civilians were also killed; claimed to be reprisals.
 It is claimed that Cabral would later be deposed by a "revolution" in the same year.

 The incident sparked an international scandal.
-In 1897, both France and Brazil submitted the dispute to the Swiss, in what was called the Berne Arbitration, and on December 1, 1900, the neutral court awarded nearly all the contested area (147 out of 150 miles) to Brazil—a decision France accepted, though reportedly with indifference (Du Réau, 2000).
+In 1897, both France and Brazil submitted the dispute to the Swiss, in what was called the Berne Arbitration, and on 1 December 1900, the neutral court awarded nearly all the contested area (147 out of 150 miles) to Brazil—a decision France accepted, though reportedly with indifference (Du Réau, 2000).
 The Counanians were not asked to participate in the adjustment, and not unreasonably refused, therefore, to be influenced by the decree or to recognize any impairment of their independence.

-L'Etat Libre du Counani (1892?–1918)
+L'État Libre du Counani (1892?–1918)

-On February 1, 1901, adventurous Frenchman Monsieur Adolphe Brezet, described as the "Garibaldi of Counani" and a "nobleman poser" — who has been identified with more than one abortive buccaneering attempt —, reportedly president since 1892, is said to have been re-elected by the local Indian population after a general election, in January, as chief of Government, just a month after the Swiss arbitration was complete.
-He would serve his tenure mostly in Europe, while claiming an approximately 350 thousand square miles of land bound by the Amazon and Negro to the south, the Branco to the west, and the Guianas to the north.
+On 1 February 1901, adventurous Frenchman Monsieur Adolphe Brezet, described as the "Garibaldi of Counani" and a "nobleman poser" — who has been identified with more than one abortive buccaneer attempt —, reportedly president since 1892, was said to have been re-elected by the local Indian population after a general election, in January, as chief of Government, just a month after the Swiss arbitration was complete.
+He served his tenure mostly in Europe, while claiming an approximately 350 thousand square miles of land bound by the Amazon and Negro to the south, the Branco to the west, and the Guianas to the north.